 If your looking to get started and don’t already have equipment then you have some nice choices.
 With Nikon you really need to get your brand new equipment around the holidays as the savings can be quite significant. buying used? then timing is important.
 As is selling your equipment.
 If buying used make sure the serial number on the bottom of the camera body starts with a 30 and the lenses start with US.
 Some newer lenses don’t start with US so the only way to know if you getting a gray market or Nikon USA is the warranty card.
 The warranty is not transferable but at least you know its a USA model and will have better success when you go to sell it.
 Nikon will not tell you over the phone if its gray market or not.

 So should you go DX or FX? that depends on what you have or need and what is available at the time.
 There is no easy answer.
 I would say if you not a working pro you could get by with either.
 If your a portrait photographer that wants the most blurred backgrounds you get get you need to go FF and use the fastest glass you can afford.
 But, don’t fool yourself into thinking your clients will notice 1 stop of DOF difference.
 It’s us photographers that care about that.
 Also don’t think just because you have fast glass that you can go around shooting everything at f1.4 with a shallow depth of field because you will be disappointed with the results in many cases.
 People in general don’t want to see photos that look out of focus, people are used to that sharp everywhere look from their cell phones and unless you really nail focus on something that is large enough in the photo it won’t impress anyone.
 At weddings, events with multiple persons in the photos be careful with your f stops.
 FX really only wins in cases where you need the fastest aperture and high ISO.
-If you don’t shoot weddings, portraits, print large and such then DX may be best for you, and its far cheaper too.
+If you don’t shoot weddings, portraits, print large and such then DX may be best for you.
 Fast glass is not necessarily sharper than a good kit lens or slower primes at F5.6-8 anyway, particularly the newer kit lenses.
 Fast expensive lenses usually are faster focusing, built better, sharper in the corners wide open.
 As far as clients are concerned they generally don’t view the images any bigger than a tablet or phones screen these days or maybe in a photo book.
 A few will view them on a computer screen from your website before posting them on social media.
 Even reducing your images to 50% is bigger then most would ever need and at that size there is a lot of room for high ISO use.

 If your a Bokeh hound (this is a photographer thing not a client) then you will only be satisfied with the 1.2-1.4 lenses that are sharp and usable wide open, also the f1.8 135 sigma Art and 200mm f2 by Nikon and Canon along with 300mm f2.8s.
 You can expect a certain failure rate with those small focus planes which appears to be worse with third party lenses particularly some (but not all) Sigma samples at this point but still a little worrisome.
 Be sure to thoroughly test your lens wide open once you purchase it.
 Sigma says they will fix any focus issues you may incur.What good is a super sharp lens if you can’t count on almost every shot nailing focus? (assuming technique is correct) Inconsistent focus is a bokeh seekers lens nightmare, it is frustrating and reduces confidence is getting the shot and takes some of the joy from the photographer.
 That’s why photographers will pay the extra price for the name brands lens in many cases.
 Do your research and ask your self how much is it worth to me.
 You will notice that for example the Nikon 85 1.4G lens sell on ebay for just a few hundred dollars less than a new one.
 This is also a lens you don’t want to buy gray market as you may need after a time to send it in for calibration if the focus start to get off too much or your camera does not have AF fine tune.
 Warranties are not transferrable but at least Nikon will work on it.

 My take on the popular mirrorless cameras such as Fuji and such.
 If you check out the comparison chart at dpreview.com you will see that mirrorless is for the most part a long way from matching APS & FX.
 Many of the sample raw images are soft by comparison and below 24mp to boot.
 This means that even though faster lenses are made for mirrorless crop bodies the image quality is such that there is not much if any advantage over APS-C DSLRs particularly those with no AA filters.
 I don’t see any mirrorless samples that excite me except for Sony’s best.
 That will change soon though.
-For now they may be good enough to real world usage but for pixel peepers they will not satisfy.
+For now they may be good enough for real world usage but for pixel peepers they will not satisfy.
 The AA filters need to come off if possible and the MP needs to go up to match the current 20-24mp along with improvements in focus tracking and speed.
 Then we truly have good enough for much more people.
-Nikon is supposed to be coming out with a mirrorless camera in 2018 lets hope they do it right instead of crippling it like they did with the 1 series.
-That was a huge mistake and they practically had to give them away with fire sales during the holidays.
+Nikon is supposed to be coming out with a mirrorless camera in 2018 lets hope they do it right instead of crippling it like they did with the 1 series (that was a huge mistake that many of us recognized right from the start) they practically had to give them away with fire sales during the holidays.
 I remember being excited about the 1 series until I saw the actual specs.
 I just scratched my head and gave up on Nikon giving real people what they want.
 They do not seem to poll real photographers and ask what they want when introducing a new camera line.

 Finally a site that shows how to get the results you see many photographers getting using combo apps on their mobile devices.
 This is the best place I have found to learn how to get similar results.